hackett123/AutoBank/README.md

 We have deployed our backend server to EC2 where it is running on a single t2.micro instance that we manually ssh into when we need to pull changes and restart the server.

+### Frontend Site

+We have a django site running at http://ec2-3-89-160-69.compute-1.amazonaws.com:8000/ until we decide to pay for a real domain name.

 ### Backend Server

 **Django** is our web server of choice.
 It connects to our remote MySQL db and handles all http requests.